-Top 13 Things to do in Moorea
+Top 13 Things to Do in Moorea

 From high adventure thrills to chilling on the beach, there are so many things to do in Moorea!
 With its craggy mountains, picture-perfect beaches, and turquoise water, you will have a hard time deciding between hiking a mountain peak or lounging in a hammock.
 The wildlife interaction opportunities include swimming with humpback whales, sharks, stingrays, and an abundance of other tropical sea creatures.